 2 Importance of winter cold for species of the nemoral zone

-In Zonobiome VI, as we have seen, winter cold, even if usually brief, plays an important role in species adaptation.
+In Zonobiome VI, as we have seen, winter frost, even if usually brief, plays an important role in species adaptation.
 The damage that occurs in cold winters can have two causes:

 These are direct cold damages, which are related to the freezing of water in the tissues; they are then called frost damages.

-There is a drying out of the above-ground organs, which have a certain transpiration even at low temperatures and are not able to cover the water losses from the frozen soil due to blockage of the conductive paths by ice.
-In this case, therefore, we are dealing with frost desiccation.
+There is a drying out of the above-ground organs, which have a certain transpiration even at low temperatures and are not able to cover the water losses from the frozen soil due to blockage of the conductive vessels by ice.
+In this case, therefore, we are dealing with frost drought or frost desiccation.

 Plants have no protection against the effects of low temperatures.
 Their temperature adapts to the prevailing air temperature.
-The only adaptation to prevent the damage caused by low temperatures is hardening off.
+The only adaptation to prevent the damage caused by low temperatures is to become hardened, the hardening process.
 If one tests the cold resistance of plant parts in summer by exposing them to various temperatures below 0 °C in the freezer, for example for two hours, it is found that even low freezing temperatures are sufficient to cause irreversible damage.
 The same plant parts, on the other hand, can withstand exposure to much lower temperatures in winter without damage because they are hardened off.
 Hardening is a physiological process that takes place in autumn when the first cold nights begin.
-It is replaced in the warm spring by the opposite process of softening.
+It is replaced in the warm spring by the opposite process of “softening”, dehardening.

 Hardening is associated with certain physicochemical changes in the protoplasm.
 The stability of the membranes (for example due to additional sulphur bridges -S-S-) increases, as does the viscosity of the plasma.
-It can be recognized by the fact that during plasmolysis (shrinkage of the protoplast of a plant cell) a concave plasmolysis occurs instead of a convex one.
+It can be recognised by the fact that during plasmolysis (shrinkage of the protoplast of a plant cell) a concave plasmolysis occurs instead of a convex one.
 This change is accompanied by a sudden increase in cell sap concentration due to an increase in sugar concentration and other osmotica.
 In the hardened state, the protoplasm is largely inactivated.
 Cold resistance can increase in overwintering buds of our deciduous trees from -5 °C in autumn to over -25 °C, even -35 °C in January to February.
 The increase in cold resistance is greater in cold winters than in mild ones, and in related species of a genus the greater the further a species advances into the continental region.

 Hardening is a very complicated process that occurs in several stages.
 The first, which leads to a certain state of dormancy, is initiated in autumn by the shorter length of the day.
 Further hardening takes place when the temperature drops to a few degrees above 0 °C. The strongest hardening off is observed in species that have already been exposed to very low temperatures, i.e. after the first heavy frosts have occurred.
 If hardened plant parts are suddenly cooled extremely strongly so that vitrification of the protoplasm occurs (without ice crystal formation), freezing in liquid nitrogen (at -190 °C), even at -238 °C, is possible.
-However, it is necessary to carry out the heating in several steps until thawing, so that subsequently no plasma-damaging ice crystal formation occurs.
+However, it is necessary to carry out the heating slowly in several steps until thawing, so that subsequently no plasma-damaging ice crystal formation occurs.
 Then the hardy species of the cold climate zones remain alive.
 In eastern Siberia around the cold pole, forest vegetation is normally exposed to winter temperatures of -60 °C or lower.
-Tropical species and even those of ZB IV or V cannot be hardened off.
+Tropical species and even those of ZB IV or ZB V cannot be hardened off.